Poplar Chapel AME Church

-Poplar Chapel AME Church was a historic African Methodist Episcopal church in Rayville, Louisiana.
+Poplar Chapel AME Church was a historic African Methodist Episcopal church near Rayville, Louisiana.
 Located on Louisiana Highway 135, it was built in 1903.
 It was added to the National Register in 1989.

 It was a four bay basilica style church with vaguely Queen Anne Revival and Romanesque Revival style influences.
 It was deemed notable "as a rare survivor of a vernacular archetype".

 However, the chapel has been destroyed.